-□ Adding the RAID storageset to a volume group.
+Adding the RAID storageset to a volume group.

-NOTE: Do not use System Administration Manager (SAM) to Create/Extend Volume Groups.
+NOTE: When using native HP host bus adapters do not use System Administration Manager (SAM) to Create/Extend Volume Groups.
 Creating/Extending Volume Groups must be done using HP-UX Commands.
-This is because, when SAM scans for hardware, any HSG80 array controller LUNs created after the first LUN are not parsed correctly by SAM and consequently, cannot be selected to create a volume group.
+When SAM scans for hardware, any HSG80 controller LUNs created after the first LUN, are not parsed correctly by SAM and consequently, cannot be selected to create a volume group.
 The solution around this problem is to use HP-UX commands to create/extend the volume groups and then use SAM to create and manage logical volumes.

-- Determining the mount point directory on your system. - □ Using the mount command to mount the device on your system. - Editing the etc/fstab file if you want this device mounted each time you boot the system. - 2.
+- Determining the mount point directory on your system. - Using the mount command to mount the device on your system. - Editing the etc/fstab file if you want this device mounted each time you boot the system. - 2.
 Create a directory for the volume group.
 This is located in the /dev directory.
-It is recommended to first check to verify which volume groups exist.
+It is recommended to first check the /dev directory to verify which volume groups exists by entering the following command: